ndiayesamba1996/restyled.io/Applying-Fixes-Locally.md

 ### My Jobs say the patch is empty

 The patch is retained as part of the Job log (which is literally the `stdout` of the `restyler` CLI).
-We retrain these logs for 30 days, after which the log and patch will be pruned.
+We retain these logs for 30 days, after which the log and patch will be pruned.

 The patch may also be literally empty, if there were no style fixes to make.